yangchiu/longhorn-tests/docs/content/manual/pre-release/cluster-restore/restore-to-a-new-cluster.md

 ---

 #### Back up the old cluster
-1. Deploy the 1st cluster then install Longhorn system and Velero.OKOK
+1. Deploy the 1st cluster then install Longhorn system and Velero.OKOKOOOOO
 2. Deploy some workloads using Longhorn volumes then write some data:
    1. A simple pod using multiple volumes.
 And some volumes are using backing images.
    2. A StatefulSet.